Case types and fees have different payment options, restrictions and methods.

 You may pay by credit card online or complete the information on the bottom of the bond card.
 When completing the bond card please provide your credit card number and expiration date, sign the bond card, and mail it to the Court.

-If you are financially unable to meet your court ordered obligation on the day of sentencing, you may be placed on a payment contract.
-You can apply for the payment contract by completing an application and sending it back to the court for determination.
-There may be additional fees added to the total amount owed on the payment contract as follows:
+If you are financially unable to meet your court ordered obligation on the day of sentencing, you may request a payment plan.
+You can apply for the payment plan by completing a payment plan request and sending it back to the court for determination.
+There may be additional fees added to the total amount owed on the payment plan as follows:

-2. Per SRC 9-7.4.e, a $10 contract administrative fee will be added to any initial or modified payment agreement.
+2. Per SRC 9-7.4.e, a $15 contract administration fee will be added to any initial or modified payment agreement.

-Do not ignore your responsibility to pay the fines due to financial hardship as there are a number of payment options available.
-If you do not pay in full or arrange for a payment contract, the Court will:
+Do not ignore your responsibility to pay the fines due to financial hardship as there are payment options available.
+If you do not pay in full or arrange for a payment plan, the Court may:

 1. Order you to appear in Court to explain your failure to comply with Court Orders to pay (for criminal and criminal traffic cases only).

-2. Add a $65.00 default fee to the amount you owe for each civil traffic violation on your case.
+2. Add a $75.00 default fee to the amount you owe for each civil violation on your case.

-3. Refer your case to a collection agencylinks to external site, which will add additional fees to the balance owing.
+3. Refer your case to a collection agency, which will add additional fees to the balance owing.

-4. Notify the Arizona Department of Revenue to attach your tax refundlinks to external site.
+4. Notify the Arizona Department of Revenue to attach your tax refund and Arizona Lottery, Fantasy Sports betting, and Event Wagering winnings.

 Dishonored Payment Policy